IIIristraM/sagun/README.md

         // Enable ssr for operation, so it's result will be collected.
         // Operations marked this way won't be executed on client at first time,
         // so don't put here any logic with application state, like forms,
-        // it probably have to be also executed on the client.
+        // such logic probably has to be also executed on the client.
         // You should collect pure data here.
         ssr: true
     })